Leytonstone: Sports and fitness

 Leytonstone Leisure Centre on Cathall Road provides a gym and 25-metre main pool, sports hall, fitness studios, and a children's soft-play area.

 Wanstead Flats has 60 football pitches, including eight full size pitches.
 This facility is overseen by City of London Corporation and amateur football teams play every Sunday.
 5K Parkruns take place in Wanstead Flats at 9am every Saturday morning, starting and finishing at Harrow Road Pavilion.

 The North Star on Browning Road is home to the North Star Velo cycling club.

+The association football team Wanderers F.C. was founded in Leytonstone in 1859 as Forest Football Club, playing their home matches on Leyton Flats until 1865, instead playing at various locations in London and the surrounding area.
+The team was a founding member of The Football Association in 1863 and would rename in 1864 and would win the inaugural Football Association Challenge Cup in 1872, winning five out of the first seven finals and won three in succession from 1876 to 1878, a feat which has been repeated only once.
+Despite dissolving in 1887, Wanderers are still tied with Everton and West Bromwich Albion with the sixth most FA Cups as of 2025.

-Leytonstone was home to the former association football team Leytonstone F.C. before it merged with Redbridge Forest F.C. and then Dagenham & Redbridge football club.
+Leytonstone was also home to Leytonstone F.C. before it merged with Redbridge Forest F.C. and then Dagenham & Redbridge football club.